 • More efficient and cost effective policy delivery regarding both coastal and marine activity

-Coastal Literacy is about equipping the public, politicians and technicians with the knowledge and understanding required to enable an active and meaningful participation in coastal decision-making.
-This will be good for democracy, good for decision-making, and empowering for communities.
+Coastal Literacy is about equipping the public, politicians and technicians with the knowledge and understanding required to take an active and meaningful place in coastal decision-making.
+This participation should be be good for democracy, good for decision-making, and good for empowering for communities.